Focus On What You Really Want

 I used to have a weakness for cheesecakes.
 Every time I stepped into a cafe or restaurant for a meal, I would tell myself “No cheesecake today!”
 Since the only word that had a meaning to my brain was “cheesecake”, my eyes would involuntarily wander over to the dessert counter to see what cheesecakes were available.
 The sight of delicious cheesecake was, of course, irresistible.

-2. Shift your focus
+2. Shift your focus away from what you don’t want

 What finally stopped me craving cheesecake was telling myself that tiramisu tasted as good and was slightly healthier.
 When I stopped focusing on cheesecake and started thinking about tiramisu, my cravings for cheesecake subsided.
 Of course, I then started eating a lot of tiramisu!

-4. Visualise everyday
+4. Visualise what you want everyday

 5. Be absolutely certain

 You must see the reality you want as if it was 100% true.
 There is no room for doubt or uncertainty because you will confuse your brain.
 When you look down the road to your life one year from now or five years from now, the picture you see must be what you want.
-Admit no possibility that you will not arrive there.

-The lifestyle I have today is certainly the result of imagining my ideal day over five years ago when I was spending too many hours at work with not enough time for my family or myself.
+The lifestyle I have today is the result of imagining my ideal day over five years ago when I was spending too many hours at work with not enough time for my family or myself.
 There was no doubt in my mind that I would someday have control over my time.

 6. Let time do its work